VueChu/VueChu/README.md

 - 👋 Hi, I’m @VueChu
 - 👀 I’m interested in ...
 Anything!
 Computers are my thing.
-- 🌱 I’m currently learning/trying to improve ... on my programming skills.
+- 🌱 I’m currently learning/trying to improve ... on my programming skills and knowledge.

 <!---
 VueChu/VueChu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.